Project Details

 Abstract

-This project addresses two key gaps: (1) rural wildfire evacuation under multi-hazard conditions and (2) business continuity for small enterprises in WUI regions.
-First, a Community Advisory Board (CAB) will guide the research, ensuring it reflects local knowledge and priorities.
-Second, we will develop a GeoAI-driven, agent-based model to simulate evacuations under wildfire, earthquake, and weather scenarios, using environmental, transportation, and demographic data.
-Third, we will build a business continuity model that predicts how rural businesses recover from wildfire disruptions, incorporating infrastructure damage, supply chain challenges, and community displacement.
+This project addresses two key gaps: (1) rural earthquake evacuation and transportation system management under cascading hazard conditions, and (2) business continuity for small enterprises dependent on vulnerable transportation infrastructure.
+First, a Community Advisory Board (CAB) will guide the research, ensuring that local knowledge, operational realities, and stakeholder priorities shape the study design.
+Second, we will develop a GeoAI-driven, agent-based model to simulate rural evacuations under earthquake and cascading hazard scenarios, integrating seismic hazard data (e.g., ShakeMap), transportation network characteristics, traffic data, and socio-demographic information.
+Third, we will build a multi-hazard business continuity model that predicts how rural businesses recover following earthquake-related disruptions, incorporating infrastructure damage, supply chain dependencies, workforce displacement, and access constraints.

 Project Word Files